rkotze/rkotze.github.io/_drafts/2019-12-12-idea-posts.md

 <!--more-->

-# Implement JWT authentication for GraphQL server

-This will be **part one** of two posts looking at using [JSON Web Tokens](https://jwt.io/){:target="\_blank" rel="noopener"} (JWT) for authentication and authorisation.
-The technology that I will cover to integrate this in is NodeJS Express and Apollo GraphQL server.

-It will helpful if you are familiar with Express and GraphQL to fully benefit from this post but you will get the general idea.

-First lets cover the basic flow of JWT authentication for HTTP requests and responses.

-- Express middleware
-- The role of access token and refresh tokens

 # Unit test your VS Code extension with Jest

 An issue with unit testing vscode extensions is the `vscode` dependency, which is needed to utilise the editors features but will error when running unit tests.
 Also this is a dependency outside the scope of your project, so the answer is to mock the API.